shobrook/pkld/README.md

 # pkld

-`pkld` (pronounced "pickled") caches function calls to your disk.
+`pkld` (pickled) caches function calls to your disk.

-This saves you from repeating the same function calls every time you run your code.
-It's especially useful in data engineering or machine learning pipelines, where function calls are often expensive or time-consuming.
+This saves you from re-executing the same function calls every time you run your code.
+It's especially useful in data engineering or machine learning pipelines, where function calls are usually expensive or time-consuming.

 ```python
 from pkld import pkld